youssefHosni/Data-Science-Interview-Questions-Answers/Deep Learning Questions & Answers for Data Scientists.md

 # Natural Language Processing #

-## Q23: What is a transformer architecture, and why is it widely used in natural language processing tasks? ##
+## Q23: What is transformer architecture, and why is it widely used in natural language processing tasks? ##
 Answer:
 The key components of a transformer architecture are as follows: